 Step by step

-To backup my two desktop volumes Boot and Master onto a single external hard drive:
+To backup two desktop volumes Boot and Master onto a single external hard drive:

 - Partition the external backup drive into BootClone and MasterClone.
-This need only be done once, the first time.
-Subsequent backups it’s ready to go.
+This to be done once as a new-drive setup thing.

 - Clone Boot to BootClone.